 Prior to this offering (the "Offering"), there has been no public market for the Common Stock of the Company.
-It is currently anticipated that the initial public offering price of the Common Stock will be between \$12.00 and \$14.00 per share.
-See "Underwriting" for a discussion of the factors to be considered in determining the initial public offering price.
+See "Underwriting" for a discussion of the factors considered in determining the initial public offering price.
 The Common Stock has been approved for inclusion in The Nasdaq Stock Market's National Market (the "Nasdaq National Market") under the symbol "MRCY."

-SEE "RISK FACTORS" ON PAGES 6 TO 14 FOR A DISCUSSION OF CERTAIN MATERIAL FACTORS THAT SHOULD BE CONSIDERED IN CONNECTION WITH AN INVESTMENT IN THE COMMON STOCK
+SEE "RISK FACTORS" ON PAGES 6 TO 14 FOR A DISCUSSION OF CERTAIN MATERIAL FACTORS THAT SHOULD BE CONSIDERED IN CONNECTION WITH AN INVESTMENT IN THE COMMON STOCK OFFERED HEREBY.

-THESE SECURITIES HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION PASSED UPON THE

-ACCURACY OR ADEQUACY OF THIS PROSPECTUS.
+THESE SECURITIES HAVE NOT BEEN APPROVED OR DISAPPROVED BY THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION NOR HAS THE SECURITIES AND EXCHANGE COMMISSION OR ANY STATE SECURITIES COMMISSION PASSED UPON THE ACCURACY OR ADEQUACY OF THIS PROSPECTUS.
 ANY REPRESENTATION TO THE CONTRARY IS A CRIMINAL OFFENSE.

+Proceeds to

-Price to Public Underwriting Discounts and Commissions(1) Proceeds to Company(2) Proceeds to Selling Stockholders
+Price to Discounts and Proceeds to Selling

+Public Commissions(1) Company(2) Stockholders

+-

-Per Share \$ \$ \$ \$
+Per Share \$10.50 \$0.735 \$9.765 \$9.765

-Total(3) \$ \$ \$ \$
+Total(3) \$36,750,000 \$2,572,500 \$19,530,000 \$14,647,500

 - (1) The Company and the Selling Stockholders have agreed to indemnify the several Underwriters against certain liabilities, including liabilities under the Securities Act of 1933, as amended.
-See "Underwriting." - (2) Before deducting expenses payable by the Company, estimated to be \$750,000. - (3) The Company and certain Selling Stockholders have granted to the several Underwriters 30-day over-allotment options to purchase, in the aggregate, up to 525,000 additional shares of the Common Stock on the same terms and conditions as set forth above.
-If all such additional shares are purchased by the Underwriters, the total Price to Public will be \$ total Underwriting Discounts and Commissions will be \$ Proceeds to Company will be \$ and the total Proceeds to Selling Stockholders will be \$ .
+See "Underwriting." - (2) Before deducting expenses payable by the Company, estimated to be \$750,000. - (3) The Company and the Selling Stockholders have granted to the several Underwriters 30-day over-allotment options to purchase, in the aggregate, up to 525,000 additional shares of the Common Stock on the same terms and conditions as set forth above.
+If all such additional shares are purchased by the Underwriters, the total Price to Public will be \$42,262,500, the total Underwriting Discounts and Commissions will be \$2,958,375, the total Proceeds to Company will be \$21,782,297 and the total Proceeds to Selling Stockholders will be \$17,521,828.
 See "Underwriting."

 The shares of Common Stock are offered by the several Underwriters, subject to delivery by the Company and the Selling Stockholders and acceptance by the Underwriters, to prior sale and to withdrawal, cancellation or modification of the offer without notice.
-Delivery of the shares of Common Stock to the Underwriters is expected to be made through the facilities of The Depository Trust Company, New York, New York, on or about January , 1998.
+Delivery of the shares of Common Stock to the Underwriters is expected to be made through the facilities of The Depository Trust Company, New York, New York, on or about February 4, 1998.